BhaveshWagh/Learning_JavaScript/Interview-Questions.md

 ## 11.4 Block Scope

+> ES6 introduced the let and const keywords, which allow variables to have block scope.
+This means that variables defined within a block of code (such as within an if statement or a for loop) can only be accessed within that block.

 > Block scope is related to the variables declared using let and const.
 Variables declared with var do not have block scope.
 Block scope tells us that any variable declared inside a block { }, can be accessed only inside that block and cannot be accessed outside of it.

 ```javascript